mui/material-ui/docs/src/pages/careers/developer-advocate.md

 - Level up the showcase, cherry-picking the best websites and apps of the community.
 - Revamp the blog post infrastructure to empower the rest of the team to create more content.
 - Start a monthly newsletter to engage with the community.
-- Organize a MUI Conf
+- Organize a MUIConf (once we go >50 people)
-- Think about creative ways to promote MUI X, MUI X Pro, and new products.
+- Think about creative ways to promote MUI Base, Joy UI, MUI X, MUI X Pro, and new products.

 ## About you